Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 18: Ok, some more confidence.
 Although on checking the answer it would seem i should have also have been checking for the existance of the variable in the array of objects, but it passed without this.
 I could have done that no worries if i was instructed to.

 Lesson 19: Encountered a function with 2 sets of parenteses to deal with, in googling how to do this i stumbled onto part of the answer.
 Even so figuring out how to implement was a good challenge and got it done.
 Reading solutions i think mine covers more edge cases instead of taking only 1 or 2 inputs

+Lesson 20: A little dissappointed that my answer was absolutely fine and passed all the tests yet not accepted by FCC.
+Been a while since i did getters / setters for objects, but a nice change from all the heady algorithms!